To all those awesome entrepreneurs out there: Don’t forget these 30 tips when promoting your local business!

 Sending out press releases about your business or advertising in local newspapers, magazines and radio stations gets you the best reach.
 If you’re just starting out, your local newspaper may have a section in the paper just for that.
-Also try printing out the URL of your website on your business cards or letterhead as they play an important role in business advertisement.
+Also, try printing out the URL of your website on your business cards or letterhead as they play a major role in business advertisement.

-Disseminating you marketing content to promote your business is extremely important, but creating content takes a lot of time and effort.
+Disseminating your marketing content to promote your business is extremely important, but creating content takes a lot of time and effort.
 This is where repurposing may be useful.
-When you repurpose content, you use existing information and repackage it in a different format in order to distribute through new channels and increase your marketing reach.
-For example a blog post can be converted into a podcast or a video.
+When you repurpose content, you use existing information and repackage it in a different format to distribute through new channels and increase your marketing reach.
+For example, a blog post can be converted into a podcast or a video.

-Your website may get a lot of traffic but if you fail to convert them into leads, then website traffic is of little use because your data is not being converted into customers.
-An example of how to do this would be to use good call to action on your website and in all your marketing material, and make sure call to actions are prominently displayed throughout your website.
+Your website may get a lot of traffic, but if you fail to convert them into leads, then website traffic is of little use because your data is not being converted into customers.
+An example of how to do this would be to use a good call to action on your website and in all your marketing material and make sure call to actions are prominently displayed throughout your website.

 You can publish your business name on products like pens, pencils, erasers and other small objects because these things will market your products and services quietly.
 Distribute such products in schools and public places because they will promote your business.

 Outdoor advertising like billboards are seen as expensive for small businesses, but hiring one out strategically placed – in close proximity to your firm – can cost about the same as an advert in a newspaper, will last much longer and be seen by your potential customers.
 Using your own vehicle as advertising space is also a very good idea, and is very cost effective.